aryamanmaithani/aryamanmaithani.github.io/tuts/ma-105/responses.md

 subtitle: My responses to some of the anonymous feedback sent
 image:
 ---
+> "The solutions are very helpful!
+Thanks!"
+> \- someoneNotFromD1T5

+Ayy, I'm glad you find them helpful!
+Also, thanks for not asking me for physics solutions, lol.

+---

 > "What about question 7 of tut sheet 6? what do they mean by bounded in a disc?"
 > \- CuriousFreshie